Mohammadfalah2400/A-Hierarchical-Deep-Learning-Framework-/README.md

 This repository contains the implementation and supporting materials for the work:

-**"Hierarchical Deep Learning for De Novo Molecular Structure Prediction from EI-MS Spectra"**
+**Hierarchical Deep Learning for De Novo Molecular Structure Prediction from EI-MS Spectra**

 This work was developed in collaboration with: